 We conclude by observing that $\epsilon'$ is a sign assignment on the face poset of $X(\tG)$, which is isomorphic to $P(\tG)$; in fact, the statement now follows from the uniqueness (up to isomorphism) of the sign assignment on the path posets \cite[Corollary~3.17]{primo}. \end{proof}

-An alternative way to construct a simplicial complex $X'(\tG)$, starting with the path poset~$P(\tG)$ and with same cohomology groups as $X(\tG)$, is to use the \emph{order complex}~$\Delta(P(\tG))$ of $P(\tG)$, see for instance~\cite{Wachs}.
-It is now a standard fact that, for a simplicial complex~$X$, the realisation of the order complex $\Delta(\mathcal{F}(X))$ of the face poset of $X$ is the barycentric subdivision of~$X$ -- cf.~\cite{Wachs}.
+An alternative way to associate to~$P(\tG)$ a simplicial complex $X'(\tG)$, having the same cohomology groups as $X(\tG)$, is to use the \emph{order complex}~$\Delta(P(\tG))$ -- see~\cite{Wachs}.
+It is a standard fact that, for a simplicial complex~$X$, the realisation of $\Delta(\mathcal{F}(X))$, that is the order complex of the face poset of $X$, is the barycentric subdivision of~$X$.
 Consequently, $X'(\tG)$ is the barycentric subdivision of $X(\tG)$.
-Furthermore, the simplicial (co)homology of the barycentric subdivision of a simplicial complex~$X$ is the simplicial (co)homology of $X$.
+It is well-known that a simplicial complex and its barycentric subdivision have the same simplicial (co)homology.
 As an immediate consequence we have the following corollary.

 \begin{cor} The multipath cohomology $\mathrm{H}_\mu^*(\tG;\mathbb{K})$ is the reduced (simplicial) cohomology of the order complex~$\Delta(P(\tG))$ associated to $P(\tG)$. \end{cor}